 Instructions

-- Pour the milk into a liquid measuring cup, whisk in the Greek yogurt, and heat in the microwave until warm to the touch (about 110 degrees F).
+- Pour the milk into a liquid measuring cup, whisk in the Greek yogurt, and heat in the microwave until warm to the touch (about 110 degrees Fahrenheit, 43 degrees Celsius).
 Pour the warm milk into a large bowl or the bowl of an electric stand mixer.
 Add the sugar, instant yeast, salt, cardamom, turmeric, and 2 ½ cups of the flour.

 - Mix well with a wooden spoon or the paddle attachment on your stand mixer.
 Continue adding flour gradually in small amounts, until a soft dough is formed that cleans the sides of the bowl (it will still be sticky).
 Knead the dough using the dough attachment on your stand mixer, or by hand until it is smooth and elastic, about 3-5 minutes in the mixer or 10 minutes by hand.